KittyGiraudel/site/_posts/2014-02-26-the-magic-circle-trick-revealed.md

 }
 ```

 Boxes spread across half the width of the parent.
-Some of you people did use `calc` to handle the gutter between left and right boxes right away but it lowers the browser support so we'll do it differently.
+Some of you people did use `calc` to handle the gutter between left and right boxes right away but it lowers the browser support so we’ll do it differently.
 For horizontal gutter, here is how we can handle it:

 ```scss
 // Inner box wrapper